Sponsored by BYU Studies—Historian Matt Godfrey is the managing historian and general editor of the Joseph Smith Papers.

 Members now have a credible and scholarly place they can go to read the sources and see what they say for themselves.

-Kurt Manwaring: Would you set the stage for this volume?
-What was going on in the life of Joseph Smith and in the church as a whole from September 1839—January 1841?
+What was going on in the life of Joseph Smith and in the church from September 1839—January 1841?

 Matt Godfrey: When Documents, Volume 7, opens, Joseph Smith and the Saints have been in the Commerce area—what would become Nauvoo—for only a short period of time.
 They had just endured a summer of disease, as mosquitoes spread the ague, or malaria, among them.
 In fact, some still suffered from the disease and would continue to do so through the fall and winter.